 In fact, 1 in 6 women and 1 in 19 men have been stalked during their lifetime.
 New research shows that stalking is more dangerous than we used to think, and can even be a precursor to serious injury.

 Faith leaders and faith communities can learn more about stalking and how it may be affecting those you care about.
-We hope you will check out our stalking resource below, created especially for the faith community.
-And for more information about stalking, please visit the National Center for Victims of Crime's Stalking Resource Center at
+We hope you will check out our stalking resource (to the right) created especially for the faith community.
+And for more information about stalking, please visit the Stalking, Prevention, & Resource Center (SPARC) at https://www.stalkingawareness.org/.

-Click above to view Safe Havens' sample newsletter for faith communities about stalking!
+Click above to view Safe Havens' sample stalking newsletter for faith communities!